Emerging Leaders Program FAQ

 There are no specific application deadlines, though it is important to note that new participants are only admitted during the fall semester.
 Any applications that are received after the fall semester begins will be considered for admission for the following fall.
 For example, if you apply in October 2013 your application will be considered for the fall 2014 semester.Back to top

 What are the requirements?
 Will I have to take tests or do homework assignments?

-Participants will need to attend six workshops throughout the semester, complete two additional activities, and respond to blog postings.
+During the fall semester, participants will attend around of eight workshops throughout the semester, as well as an overnight retreat.
 There are no tests or traditional homework assignments.Back to top

 What is the time commitment?